What lies beneath the bed sheets?

 Parents whose children were reunited with lost comforters and toys were the most grateful, sending thank you notes and even boxes of chocolates to our laundry staff who had gone the extra mile to return the much-loved items to their little ones.

-Jason Miller, chief executive of CLEAN said: “Our laundries deliver five million linen items to our customers each week, so with so many of our sheets covering beds at hotels across the country, its unsurprising that we get the odd foreign object or two when they are returned for laundering.
+CLEAN's Chief Executive of said: “Our laundries deliver five million linen items to our customers each week, so with so many of our sheets covering beds at hotels across the country, its unsurprising that we get the odd foreign object or two when they are returned for laundering.
 What was surprising was the nature and expense of some of the items.
 Fortunately for hotels and guests, our efficient systems allow us to easily track where the items have come from so they can be reunited with their owners.”

 Most commonly-found objects recovered from hotel bedsheets: